 The National Principles for Child Safe Organisations have been finalised following sector wide consultation from 2017 – 2018.Workshop Content

-The purpose of this workshop is provide organisations working with children and young people a holistic approach to developing a child safe organisation.
-This workshop will cover in detail the 10 essential elements of a child safe organisation as set out be the Royal Commission into Institutional Responses to Child Sexual Abuse and assist with implementing the 10 elements.
+The purpose of this workshop is to provide organisations working with children and young people a holistic approach to developing a child safe organisation.
+This workshop will cover in detail the 10 essential standards of a child safe organisation as set out by the Royal Commission into Institutional Responses to Child Sexual Abuse and assist with implementing the 10 standards.

 All workshops have been developed and delivered by our highly skilled, highly experienced team of professionals.
 This workshop can also be customised to meet the needs of your organisation and staff.

 For more information please contact our office at firstname.lastname@example.org or call 08 9497 2777.